cod3licious/cod3licious.github.io/index.md

     + evaluation and model selection techniques like cross-validation
     + spotting over- and underfitting to ensure your prediction model generalizes to new data
 * practical exercises, including natural language processing and computer vision examples

+In addition to this in-depth workshop targeted at (about-to-be) data scientists, I also offer a less technical 1.5 day introduction to machine learning for those in your firm that want to understand where & how data science can add value, but who will not be applying the algorithms themselves.

 ## recruiting